mzazon/awesome-cloud-projects/azure/global-api-gateway-architecture/global-api-gateway-architecture.md

    echo "Note: Update COSMOS_ENDPOINT_PLACEHOLDER in production deployment"
    ```

+   The rate limiting policy template demonstrates advanced API Management capabilities for distributed systems.
+In production, you would replace the placeholder with the actual Cosmos DB endpoint and apply this policy to specific APIs or operations that require global rate limiting.

 7. **Configure Azure Traffic Manager**:

    Azure Traffic Manager provides DNS-based global load balancing, automatically routing users to the nearest healthy API Management endpoint based on network latency.
 The performance routing method continuously monitors endpoint health and latency, ensuring optimal user experience even during regional outages.
 This configuration creates a single global endpoint that abstracts the complexity of multi-region deployment from API consumers.